JakubCiesko/boid-homework/README.md

 # Boid Simulation
 *playable boid simulation - homework project for university course*

 Welcome to the Boid Simulation project!
 This is a playable simulation of boids created using Python and Pyglet, developed as a project for a university programming course.
-The code is an early work in my programming journey and may need refactoring and fixing, but the game is fully functional and offers some fun.
+The code is <strong>an early work in my programming journey</strong> (it contains mistakes and bad practices!!) and may need refactoring and fixing, but the game is fully functional and offers some fun.

 ## Features
 - Simulation of boid behaviors such as alignment, cohesion, and separation.
 - Interactive controls to manipulate boids and gameplay elements.
 - Playable player boid with shooting capabilities.

 ## Controls

 - N: Add a new boid at the center of the window.